MattLeRoi/dsc-phase-2-project-v3/README.md

 # Data Understanding

 This project uses two data sources: [financial data](./data/tn.movie_budgets.csv.gz) from The-Numbers.com and [detailed film data](./data/im.db) from IMDB.com.
+The financial data includes the cost of making each film and the domestic and worldwide grosses.
+The detailed film data includes things like the runtime, applicable genres, and user ratings.

 ## Data Preparation

-The large files are trimmed of unecessary information and formatted in a consistent manner to be merged later.
+The two files are trimmed of unecessary information and formatted in a consistent manner to be merged later.
+This includes converting strings to numbers and dates, and renaming columns to match between the two data sources.

 # Exploratory Data Analysis

-The accident and registration data are merged, and rates of fatalities, injuries, occurrences of issues, etc. are calculated and displayed.
+The profit and return on investment (ROI) percentage are calculated for each film and the two data sources are merged.
+Models are created for each output - profit and ROI - showing the statistically significant factors and the effect of each.

 # Conclusion